vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 └── Shifts/
 ```

+This makes everything much more organized.
+And it also lets our app

+The PDFs are all stored in Peakboard Hub, and we use folders to organize the PDFs into separate categories.
+This lets our application organize the PDFs by category, just like a bulletin board in real life.

 Now, let's assume that we have a bilingual workplace and all our PDFs have a German version.
 We want to store those in Peakboard Hub too.
-So, we create a German version of each sub-folder, where we will add the German PDFs:
+So, we create a German version of each folder, where we will add the German PDFs:

 ```
 Bulletin_Board_Files/